MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-powershell-download.md

 ## Functionality provided by the modules

-The **AzureStack-Tools** repository contains PowerShell modules that support the following functionalities for Azure Stack:
+The **AzureStack-Tools** repository has PowerShell modules that support the following functionalities for Azure Stack:

 | Functionality | Description | Who can use this module? |
 | --- | --- | --- |